Kris Dim: Heart attack and health issues

 Kris suffered an aortic dissection on June 8, 2007 which nearly took his life.
 He returned to competition two years later but after another surgery in 2012 he was left paralyzed from the waist down.
-In 2019 Kris entered the wheel chair division of bodybuilding where he took first place at the Mr. Olympia and 2nd place at the Arnold Classic.
+In 2019 Kris entered the wheel chair division of bodybuilding where he took third place at the Mr. Olympia and 2nd place at the Arnold Classic.
 Kris has since retired from bodybuilding and resides in Elk Grove, CA, where he is a fitness consultant.